maxgerhardt/omega2-lmic-lorawan/README.md

 * better I2C to SPI bridge driver
 	* depends on https://github.com/OnionIoT/i2c-exp-driver/issues/24
 	* would fail after 64 bytes of SPI payload, can go up to 200 byte
-	* still would have to restructure the good (go back to manually controlled CS again?) to get to the ~256 byte limit of LoRaWAN packets (max payload size on SF7)
+	* still would have to restructure the code (go back to manually controlled CS again?) to get to the ~256 byte limit of LoRaWAN packets (max payload size on SF7)
+* make native SPI work
+	* broken SPI on 0b188?
+Can't read any data through API although the peripheral transmits the bytes correctly

 ### Compiling

 The Makefile is referencing "omega_libs" which include common header and library files for the ease of development.
 The repository can be found here: https://github.com/gamer-cndg/omega2-libs